scylladb/scylladb/docs/getting-started/logging.rst

 Logging on Ubuntu 14.04
 -----------------------
-On Ubuntu 14.04, Scylla writes its initial boot message into :code:`/var/log/upstart/scylla-server.log`.
+On Ubuntu 14.04, ScyllaDB writes its initial boot message into :code:`/var/log/upstart/scylla-server.log`.

-After Scylla has started, logs are stored in :code:`/var/log/syslog`.
-Scylla logs can be filter by creating a :code:`rsyslog` configuration file with the following rule (for example, in :code:`/etc/rsyslog.d/10-scylla.conf`)
+After ScyllaDB has started, logs are stored in :code:`/var/log/syslog`.
+ScyllaDB logs can be filter by creating a :code:`rsyslog` configuration file with the following rule (for example, in :code:`/etc/rsyslog.d/10-scylla.conf`)

 .. code-block:: shell